TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 11/Romans 11.15.md

 ---

-For if the casting away of them [is] the reconciling of the world, what [shall] the receiving [of them be], but life from the dead?
+For if the rejection of them is the reconciling of the world, what would their acceptance be, but life from the dead?